dk14/wolfram-mega/docs/dsl.md

 })
 ```

 > DSL allows obvious contradiction as a hack in cross-currency, if you specify `allowSwaps`.
 Otherwise contradictions are checked.
 Discreet also verifies wether it is actually cross-currency.
-Swaps usd for usd won't work.
+Swaps usd for usd won't work even if `allowSwaps` is enabled.

-> Interpreter must understand your swap-lock conditions: it could be oracle allowing swap (PTLC-lock in BTC), or as in case with crypto-loans, it could be hash-lock conditon.
+> Interpreter must understand your swap-lock conditions: it could be oracle allowing swap ("PTLC-lock" in BTC), or as in case with crypto-loans, it could be hash-lock conditon for signing atomicity, or just "true" if `OfferTerms` interpreter can optimize it (see Contracts doc).

 > Party role reversal (negative amounts) won't work for cross-currency.
-There is semantical check.
+There is a semantical check: "minus 5 dollar does not imply plus 5 btc".

 #### Payment At Maturity (crypto-loan)